abdullahsaka/Supply_Chain_Forecasting/README.md

 # Statistical_Forecast:

-I would like to show how to implement forecasting models starting from scratch.
+I would like to show how to implement forecasting models starting from scratch as follows of:

 1. Moving Average
 2. Simple Exponential Smoothing
 3. Double Exponential Smoothing with damped trend
-4. Triple Exponential Smoothing
+4. Multiplicative Triple Exponential Smoothing
+5. Additive Triple Exponential Smoothing

 # ML_Forecast: